 - Uniform Moratorium on Evictions: In the CARES Act, Congress instituted the now-expired moratorium on new filings for foreclosures and evictions due to nonpayment for renters and homeowners in all federally subsidized housing, including the Low Income Housing Tax Credit (LIHTC), and people living in properties covered by Fannie Mae, Freddie Mac, and the Federal Housing Administration (FHA).
-Several states and localities have instituted eviction and foreclosure moratoriums, many of which will soon expire.
+Also, throughout the spring, several states and localities instituted eviction and foreclosure moratoriums, many of which have also now expired.
 This patchwork of responses provides relief to only some and creates confusion for all.
-Congress should implement a uniform, nationwide policy that clearly assures people that they will not lose their homes during a pandemic where our collective health depends on each of us staying home to minimize community spread.
+Congress should implement a uniform, nationwide policy that clearly assures all people that they will not lose their homes during a pandemic where our collective health depends on each of us staying home to minimize community spread.
 On September 4, the Centers for Disease Control and U.S. Department of Health and Human Services issued an order to temporarily halt evictions nationwide.
 Citing the increased risk of spreading coronavirus when people are evicted or experience homelessness, the Trump Administration declared that an eviction moratorium would help ensure public health.
 The CDC’s national eviction moratorium is providing essential protection to millions of renters.
 But, while an eviction moratorium during the pandemic is necessary, it is not sufficient in itself.
 Moratorium still allow rent arrears to accumulate and many people who have lost income as a result of the pandemic will struggle to cover large sums of back-rent once it comes due.
 This is why a moratorium must be paired with emergency rental assistance.